Industrial prototype: from proto to production in R&D

 Adapted roles

-• Industrial Scrum Master: facilitates sprints, removes obstacles related to procurement, workshops, subcontractors
+• Scrum Master (industry): facilitates cycles, removes obstacles related to procurement, workshops, subcontractors

-• R&D Product Owner: defines product features, prioritises the backlog considering technical and regulatory constraints
+• Product Owner (industry): defines product features, prioritises the work list considering technical and regulatory constraints

 • Cross-functional development team: mechanical engineers, electronics engineers, embedded software developers, quality engineers

-The industrial backlog incorporates measurable objectives (not IT user stories), with physical acceptance criteria (mechanical resistance, power consumption, operating temperature, regulatory compliance).
+The industrial work list incorporates measurable objectives (not vague tasks), with measurable acceptance criteria (mechanical resistance, power consumption, operating temperature, regulatory compliance).
 It accounts for manufacturing constraints: component ordering lead times, workshop availability, validation cycles.

-Sprint Planning includes a realistic assessment of the time needed to design, build and test a proof of concept.
+Cycle planning includes a realistic assessment of the time needed to design, build and test a proof of concept.
 The team plans component orders, books workshops, anticipates procurement lead times.
-Sprints can be paced around demonstration cycles (2-4 weeks depending on product complexity).
+Cycles can be paced around milestone reviews (2-4 weeks depending on product complexity).

 SolidScrum training

-SolidCreativity offers certified training to master SolidScrum: R&D Product Owner, Industrial Scrum Master, hardware development team.
+SolidCreativity offers certified training courses to master SolidScrum: Product Owner (industry), Scrum Master (industry), hardware development team.
 These courses include practical cases from real projects (medical devices, electronics, robotics).

-Discover our SolidScrum training R&D Product Owner and Industrial Scrum Master certifications
+Discover our SolidScrum training Product Owner (industry) and Scrum Master (industry) certifications

 Systems engineering teams building complex systems (medical devices, aerospace, automotive, embedded electronics) need agile tools that align iterative work with engineering artefacts: specifications, traceability matrices, validation plans, regulatory files.